 You can buy already made curry powders or blend one yourself as seen here.

-Because so many nutrients are found in the skins of potatoes and apples, I did not peel them.
+Because there are so many nutrients in the skins of potatoes and apples, I did not peel them.

 What you’ll need…